How to harvest fennel

 Amazon price updated: October 5, 2024 12:16 pm

-See also How to clean shower door tracks
+See also How to succeed in advertising

 For bulb fennel, the time to harvest is when the bulbs are fully formed and have reached their desired size.
 Bulbs that are around 2-3 inches in diameter are usually considered optimal for harvesting.
 To check if the bulbs are ready, gently push aside the soil around the base of the plant and look for firm, bulbous formations.
 If they are still small and incomplete, it’s best to wait a bit longer.